 Welcome Week: Monday 18 September to Friday 22 September 2017

 Welcome Week is a series of events and activities organised for new students to help you get to know us and your new student peers.
+This week also allows you to enrol on your course and this is mandatory so you can start your course.

 Welcome Week at the Tavistock is about preparing for the start of your studies, and about meeting your fellow students and our staff.
 There are some fun welcome events for everyone to attend if they would like to do so, including a walk on the Heath, a student social and a film evening.
 There are also welcome meetings of the Trust’s LGBT society, Race and Equity group and for International students.